 So you’ve decided to back up your organization’s Office 365.
 You already know that backup is the only way you can avoid the notorious repercussions of data breaches and losses occurring every day.
 Therefore, the Microsoft Office 365 disaster recovery plan is your must-have.

-Maybe you are also aware that Office 365 provides its inbuilt layer of data loss prevention tools and are planning to use them.
+Maybe you are also aware that Office 365 provides its built-in layer of data loss prevention tools and are planning to use them.

 But since Microsoft’s backup environment is pretty entangled with multiple policies, you may end up with many unanswered questions.
-As it is said, “ignorance of the law is no excuse,” and the misunderstanding of how the system works will eventually lead you to make mistakes.
+As it is said, “ignorance of the law is no excuse,” and the misunderstanding of how the system works will eventually lead you to make mistakes, such as failing to protect your sensitive information from unauthorized access.
 And these mistakes can spill massive data losses for your organization.

 This article is intended to save your time and energy and the company’s money by avoiding some underwater stones.
 Here are five widespread mistakes IT admins make when backing up Office 365 data.